psu-psychology/psych-260/blog-assignment.md

 Create a blog at <http://sites.psu.edu> or add to an existing blog you have created.

-Write at least two posts between now and **Friday, December 4, 2015 at 5:00 pm** that discuss different issues on any topic related to the biology of behavior.
+Write at least three posts between now and **Friday, December 4, 2015 at 5:00 pm** that discuss different issues on any topic related to the biology of behavior.
 Your posts should be 1-3 paragraphs in length.

 You may choose to comment on articles from the popular or scientific press.
 You may choose to discuss a topic we covered in class, perhaps how it might relate to you or to someone you know.
 The guidelines for the [paper option](paper-assignment.md) may be useful to you in drafting your posts.